ericjohnf/urlshort/README.md

 Should start a localhost:5000

-If you'd like to access the admin (to see the list of shorten URLs) the usr/pwd are as follows: admin default
+If you'd like to access the admin (to see the list of shorten URLs), click the admin button,

+the credentials are as follows:

+admin

+default